 Step Five: Putting This All Together.

-If you’ve been writing down your answers to these inquiries, you should now have a pretty robust list of insights and awarenesses into how you may be triggered when spending time with family over the holidays, and a list of actionable steps you can take, either to adjust the family dynamics you’ll be walking into or to take very tender and good care of your precious self if you feel yourself thrown off balance over the next six weeks.
-Plus, you now have my Manifesto of Support as a companion to what you came up with.
+If you’ve been writing down your answers to these inquiries, you should now have a pretty robust list of insights and awareness into how you may be triggered when spending time with family over the holidays, and a list of actionable steps you can take, either to adjust the family dynamics you’ll be walking into or to take very tender and good care of your precious self if you feel thrown off balance over the next six weeks.

-All of this – each and every thing you listed plus my Manifesto – can be part of your proverbial Holiday Coping Kit to ensure that you take really good care of yourself over the holidays — or during any challenging time when the events of our personal lives or the events of our global lives feel like too much.
+All of this – each and everything you listed – can be part of your proverbial Holiday Coping Kit to ensure that you take really good care of yourself over the holidays — or during any challenging time when the events of our personal lives or the events of our global lives feel like too much.

 And, for even more ideas and resources about how to self-soothe while with over the holidays (or during any time of challenge), I encourage you to check out my blog post on how to build your own emotional first aid kit, and also to read my e-book, “A Little Handbook for Life’s Tough Times” which has over 80+ additional creative and actionable ideas you could incorporate into your Holiday Coping Kit.